Rafael Devers Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.70 team ERA ranks seventh among all league pitching staffs.
+- The Rays have a 3.70 team ERA that ranks sixth among all MLB pitching staffs.

-- The Rays rank 11th in baseball in home runs surrendered (60 total, one per game).
+- Rays pitchers combine to give up the ninth-fewest home runs in baseball (60 total, one per game).

-- Glasnow (0-0) makes the start for the Rays, his second of the season.
+- The Rays will look to Kelley (0-1) in his third start of the season.

-- His last appearance was on Saturday against the Los Angeles Dodgers, when the right-hander went 4 1/3 innings, surrendering three earned runs while giving up five hits.
+- In his last time out -- out of the bullpen on Wednesday -- the right-hander tossed scoreless two-thirds of an inning against the Chicago Cubs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.